Search for AI Tools

 (20) Free

 Apache Tika enables users to extract text and metadata from various file formats.
-It supports a wide range of content types, facilitating data analysis and integration.
+It's designed for developers looking to integrate document parsing into their applications.

 Key features